-Freedom from Bullying Policy
+Appendix: Freedom from Bullying Policy

 Note: School board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Code/172?filter=FFI Below is a link to the text of Alamo Heights ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.
+For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Code/172?filter=FFI.
+Below is the text of Alamo Heights ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.